zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-which follows from the definition of the real part of a complex number:
+where the last equality follows from the definition of the real part of a complex number:

 $$ \tag{2.5}
 	2 \thinspace \mathcal{Re} \lbrace z \rbrace